Assassination of Olof Palme: Tributes

+Funeral

+Palme's funeral was held on 15 March 1986.
+The funeral ceremony, a two-hour secular service held in the Blue Hall of the Stockholm City Hall, was attended by foreign dignitaries from 125 nations, schoolchildren, activists from Palme's Social Democratic Party, members of the Swedish royal family and Palme's family.
+Eulogies to Palme were given by King Carl XVI Gustaf, Palme's successor as Prime Minister and leader of the Social Democratic Party Ingvar Carlsson, Minister for Foreign Affairs Sten Andersson, Secretary-General of the United Nations Javier Pérez de Cuéllar, Prime Minister of India Rajiv Gandhi and President of the Socialist International and former Chancellor of West Germany Willy Brandt.
+Musical performances were given by a small orchestra led by jazz musician Arne Domnérus – one of Palme's favorite musicians – and by Finnish singer Arja Saijonmaa, who sang a Swedish-language version of Gracias a la vida by Chilean singer-songwriter Violeta Parra.

+After the ceremony in the Stockholm City Hall, Palme's coffin was brought in a public funeral procession through central Stockholm to Adolf Fredrik Church, near the scene of the assassination, where the burial was to take place.
+An estimated 150,000 members of the public took part in the procession.
+At Adolf Fredrik Church, a smaller ceremony was held, attended only by Palme's family and a handful of guests.

+Among the foreign dignitaries who attended Palme's funeral ceremony:

+Palme's funeral was also attended by representatives from organizations such as:

+Five countries – Afghanistan, Cambodia, Chile, Paraguay and South Africa – were not invited to send delegations to the funeral, in a pointed demonstration of Palme's fight for human rights.
+Instead, several opposition figures from those countries were invited, such as South African anti-apartheid fighters Desmond Tutu and Allan Boesak, and Chilean politician Gabriel Valdés, an opponent of the dictatorship of Augusto Pinochet.

 Sequence of events

 Cinema decision

 Palme's decision to visit the Grand Cinema was made at very short notice.
 Lisbeth Palme had discussed seeing a film when she was at work during the afternoon, and called her son, Mårten Palme, at 17:00 to talk about the film at the Grand Cinema.
 Olof Palme did not hear about the plans until at home, at 18:30, when he met with his wife, by which time Palme had already declined any further personal bodyguard protection from the security service.
 He talked to his son about the plans on the phone, and they eventually decided to join Mårten and his girlfriend, who had already purchased tickets for themselves to see the Swedish comedy Bröderna Mozart (The Mozart Brothers) by Suzanne Osten.
-This decision was made about 20:00.
+This decision was made at about 20:00.
 The police later searched Palme's apartment, as well as Lisbeth's and Mårten's workplaces, for wire-bugging devices or traces of such equipment, but did not find any.